Have you heard about the story of “Four People”?

 - Recognize, accept and adjust to individual differences.

-- Deal with interpersonal conflicts so that it will not interfere with work.
+- Deal with interpersonal conflicts so that they will not interfere with work.

 - Focus on each member’s strength rather than their weaknesses.